Govinda (actor): 2010–present: Setbacks

+Since 2022, he has not acted.

 Political career

+Early career

-In 2004, Govinda joined the Congress Party and was elected to the Lok Sabha (the lower house of the Indian parliament) from Mumbai by 50,000 votes over the five-term incumbent.
+In 2004, Govinda joined Indian National Congress and was elected to the Lok Sabha (the lower house of the Indian parliament) from Mumbai by 50,000 votes over the five-term incumbent.

 During the elections, he said his agenda would be prawaas (transportation), swasthya (health) and gyaan (education).
-In the field of transportation, he claimed 80% credit for the quadrupling of the Borivali-Virar section of the Western Railway zone.
+In the field of transportation, he claimed 80% credit for quadrupling of the Borivali-Virar section of the Western Railway zone.
 According to official sources, he made some efforts in the fields of health and education.
 The Thane district collector said in an interview that Govinda had committed money from his "local area development fund" (allocated to each MP by the government) to construct anganwadis and solve drinking-water problems in Vasai and Virar but administrative approval was delayed.

 Resignation

 Govinda's film-star status could explain his inaccessibility to his constituents, but not his absence from parliament.
-During his tenure as the Member of Parliament, Govinda was usually absent when the Lok Sabha was in session and he was severely criticized for inactivity.
+During his tenure as the Member of Parliament, Govinda was usually absent when the Lok Sabha was in session and he was severely criticised for inactivity.
 At the same time, he continued his film career while he was serving as an MP.
 Indeed, his career witnessed a comeback of sorts in 2007, after the release of Partner.
 He was pilloried in the press for the combination of continuing to act in films while being generally absent from parliament, and inaccessible to his constituents.
 On 20 January 2008, Govinda decided to leave politics and concentrate on his Bollywood acting career.

 Later Govinda said that he wasted his time by joining politics and it badly affected his films.

-Controversy

-In January 2008, Govinda slapped a struggling actor, Santosh Rai, on the set of Money Hai Toh Honey Hai at Filmistan Studio in Mumbai.
-On 5 February 2009, Rai filed a complaint against Govinda, accusing him of assault and crime, in the Borivali Magistrate Court.
-In 2013, the court ruled against Rai.
-In 2014, Rai took his case to the Supreme Court, saying that he had come to Mumbai to become an actor, and felt very humiliated when he was slapped by Govinda.
-According to Rai, he had contested the case for six years and had spent ₹500,000–600,000 on attorney fees.
-Since the actor did not apologise, he was more determined to fight him in court.
-In December 2015, the Supreme Court asked Govinda to apologise to Rai for slapping him and settle the whole matter out of the court immediately in the span of two weeks.
-The actor said that he "respects" the court's decision, and will decide when he receives it in writing.
+Joining Shiv Sena

+Govinda decided to join Shiv Sena before the 2024 Indian General Election.
+He was welcomed to the party by Eknath Shinde.